ros2/ros2_documentation/source/Installation/Alternatives/Windows-Development-Setup.rst

 .. note::

-   It is not recommended to build in the same cmd prompt that you've sourced the ``local_setup.bat``.
+   It is not recommended to build in the same Command Prompt that you've sourced the ``local_setup.bat``.

 Next steps
 ----------